Hobafizo/UMail/README.md

 # UMail  _(Work In Progress)_

-Multi-functional SMTP client that can handle organization emails and send mails based on departments.
+Multi-functional SMTP client that can handle organizational emails and send mails based on departments.

 <br>
 <p align="center">